certilremy/moncash_ruby/readme.md

 ```
 To start working you need to create a new branch from the dev branch. when your feature is available open your pull request compared to the dev branch again.

-We have GitHub action already install, If your test pass we will merge your pull request.
+We have GitHub action already installed, If your test pass we will merge your pull request.
 If it isn't please fix them and submit it again.

 ## Authors